 Q: What do I do if I can't find my abandoned well because it is buried?

 A: Locate where the old water line exits the home or building.
 You can use either a metal detector to follow the line out or dig down and follow it to the well.
 Usually, older buried well casings are located 4 to 5 feet below grade, within 25 feet of the home.
 Neighbors or senior citizens who have lived in the area for a long time often know where old wells are located.

 Q: Who can I contact for further information and/or assistance?

-A: You can contact your local health department, a registered well drilling contractor, your county soil conservation district, or the Michigan Department Environmental Quality at 517-284-6542.
+A: You can contact your local health department, a registered well drilling contractor, your county soil conservation district, or the Michigan Department of Environment, Great Lakes, and Energy at 517-599-6257.